drbean/edit/jeffreykuo/Send_thermal_pad.md

 ### **Thermal conductivity**

-The thermal conductivity property of thermal pads is shown in Figure 12.
+The thermal conductivity of the thermal pads is shown in Figure 12.
-It can be seen that the thermal conductivity of composite enhanced with higher addition of filler loading.
-The thermal conductivity of composite improved from 0.213 W m^-1^ K^-1^ in neat silicone rubber to 3.253 W m^-1^ K^-1^ with the addition of 100 phr of the *h*-BN particle, resulting 1427% enhancement of thermal conductivity.
-Addition of 20 phr particle only resulted in 0.501 W m^-1^ K^-1^ of thermal conductivity (135% enhancement).
-Addition of silicone resin improved the thermal conductivity of silicone rubber composite.
-In neat silicone rubber, the addition of silicone resin reduced its thermal conductivity, from 0.213 W m^-1^ K^-1^ to 0.189, 0.174 and 0.199 W m^-1^ K^-1^ with the addition of MQ, Vi-MQT3 and Al-MQT3 resin, respectively.
-Addition of low *h*-BN content (20 phr) resulting in a similar trend with the former result.
+It can be seen that the thermal conductivity of the composites increased with higher filler loadings, improving from 0.213 W m^-1^ K^-1^ for neat silicone rubber to 3.253 W m^-1^ K^-1^ with the addition of 100 phr of *h*-BN particles, for a 1427% enhancement.
+The addition of 20 phr only resulted in 0.501 W m^-1^ K^-1^ of thermal conductivity (a 135% enhancement).
+Addition of silicone resin improved the thermal conductivity of the silicone rubber composite.
+For neat silicone rubber, however, the addition of silicone resin reduced its thermal conductivity, from 0.213 W m^-1^ K^-1^ to 0.189, 0.174 and 0.199 W m^-1^ K^-1^ for the three MQ, Vi-MQT3 and Al-MQT3 resins, respectively.
+Addition of small amounts of *h*-BN (20 phr) resulted in a similar relationship between the three resins as for neat silicone rubber.
-The existence of silicone resin in the structure of silicone rubber will enhance the free volume and reduce the covalent bond which is a very important aspect for thermal conduction mechanism in the polymer material.
-Further addition of *h*-BN particle yielded higher thermal conductivity on the composite with silicone resin compared with the pristine one.
-The thermal conductivity improved from 3.253 W m^-1^ K^-1^ at composite without silicone resin addition to 3.611, 3.962 and 4.817 W m^-1^ K^-1^ at composite with the addition of MQ, Vi-MQT3 and Al-MQT3 resin, respectively, at 100 phr filler concentration.
-The best improvement of thermal conductivity was achieved by silicone composite with Al-MQT3 resin.
-Higher thermal conductivity on silicone rubber composite with Al-MQT3 resin was due to synergistic effect of *h*-BN filler with silicon and aluminum atom in silicone resin structure. ^44^
+But, the presence of silicone resin in the structure of silicone rubber leads to the enhancement of the free volume and reduction of covalent bonds, which is a very important aspect of the thermal conduction process in polymer material.
+Further addition of *h*-BN particles yielded higher thermal conductivity on the composites with silicone resins compared with the pristine one.
+At the highest 100 phr filler concentration, thermal conductivity improved from 3.253 W m^-1^ K^-1^ for the composite without added silicone resin to 3.611, 3.962 and 4.817 W m^-1^ K^-1^ for the composites with the three MQ, Vi-MQT3 and Al-MQT3 resins, respectively.
+The best improvement in thermal conductivity was achieved by the Al-MQT3 resin silicone composite.
+The higher thermal conductivity on that composite was due to the synergistic effect of the *h*-BN filler with the silicon and aluminum atom in the silicone resin structure. ^44^

 ![](media\image19.jpeg){width="4.724409448818897in"
 height="3.335718503937008in"}